melange-re/melange-re.github.io/docs/package-management.md

  (module_systems es6))
 ```

-Some libraries will only work after being processed by an accompanying PPX.
-For example, `reason-react` requires preprocessing with `reactjs-jsx-ppx`.
+Some libraries will only work after being processed by an accompanying PPX, e.g., `reason-react` requires preprocessing with `reactjs-jsx-ppx`.
 These preprocessors may be installed together with the library as part of the same package, or they might be part of a different package, in which case they need to be installed separately.

-### Unpublished OPAM packages
+### Unpublished opam packages

-OPAM packages that have not yet been published may be installed with the `opam pin` command.
+opam packages that have not yet been published may be installed with the `opam pin` command.
 For example, `opam pin add melange-fetch.dev git+https://github.com/melange-community/melange-fetch` will obtain `melange-fetch` from its Git repository and install it on your switch.
 Your `<your-project>.opam` file should then be updated in two places:

 ```text
 ...